MissingMaps/partners/app/_partner/jpmc.md

 tm-projects:
   - id: 13413
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-  - id: 14026
-    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
   - id: 12287
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities."
   - id: 13937